10-OASIS-01/10-OASIS-01.github.io/_pages/about.md

 I am a second-year artificial intelligence undergraduate student at Northeastern University.
 I am fortunate to be advised by Associate Professor [Zhenghao Liu](https://edwardzh.github.io/).

-My research interests include RAG and information retrieval.
+My research interests include RAG , QA and Other NLP or Information Retrieval tasks.

 ## Papers